astrob3rry/bigdata-project/milestones.md

 ## Problem Description and Goal

 Open data often comes with little or no metadata, which makes it difficult to search for and find relevant datasets for a given information need.
-Therefore, the main goal for our project is to figure out a relatively reliable and accurate way to provide informative summaries on spatial data for [NYC Open Data](https://opendata.cityofnewyork.us).
+Based on this context, the main goal for our project is to figure out a relatively reliable and accurate way to provide informative summaries on spatial data for the datasets from [NYC Open Data](https://opendata.cityofnewyork.us), and explore the difficulties that we encounter while profiling the spatial data.
+Especially, the focus of the project will be spatial attributes detection.

 ## Datasets